-Microsoft Edge for Linux is now a thing, so in this post we show you how to install the browser on Ubuntu, Linux Mint, and any related Linux distributions.
+Microsoft Edge is now available for Linux, and in this guide I show you how to install it on Ubuntu, Linux Mint, and other Ubuntu-based Linux distributions.

-Microsoft Edge is based on Chromium, the open-source browser engine developed (though not exclusively) by Google.
-Any website, web app, or web service that works in any Chromium-based browser, such as Google Chrome, will work in Edge too.
+For background, Microsoft Edge is based on Chromium, the open-source browser engine developed (not exclusively) by Google.
+Any website, web app, or web service that works in Chromium/Google Chrome is guaranteed to work in Edge too.

-Even better: you can install Chrome extensions in Edge too (though Microsoft maintains its own extension hub for browser add-ons).
+You can even install Chrome extensions in Edge too as the underlying technologies are identical, though Microsoft maintains its own extension hub for browser add-ons.